Locally-configured Sources #

 token: XXXXXXXXXXXXXXXXXXXXXXXXXX

-name: some Slack workspace
+name: Slack

 scanInterval: 43200s